p-it-nl/vanilla-kit/README.md

 ## 🧪 Testing

 VanillaKit encourages lightweight, framework-free testing using **Node’s built-in test runner**.
-Simply create `*.test.js` file anywhere and use `import test from 'node:test'` along with `import assert from 'node:assert'` for assertions.
+Simply create `*.test.js` file in the `tests` folder and use `import test from 'node:test'` along with `import assert from 'node:assert'` for assertions.
 Run all tests with:

 ```bash
 node --test
 ```

-See `src/js/calculator.test.js` for a working example.
+See `src/tests/calculator.test.js` for a working example.

 ---